-The Additive Manufacturing Research Group at Iowa Technology Institute focuses on studying how material-forming processes existing in nature can be used to enable next-generation additive manufacturing (AM) technologies.
+Additive Manufacturing is a research focus at the University of Iowa Technology Institute.
+Scientists are studying how material-forming processes existing in nature can be used to enable next-generation additive manufacturing (AM) technologies.

 Next-generation AM technology development.
-We learn from nature to develop next-generation AM technologies, which are multi-material, multi-scale, ultra-fast, energy efficient, etc.
+We learn from nature to develop next-generation AM technologies that are multi-material, multiscale, ultra-fast, energy efficient, etc.

 AM process modeling, quality control, and optimization.
 We use experimental and theoretical techniques to advance the understanding of the fundamental physics behind nature-inspired AM processes and achieve performance-driven process control.

 Novel applications of new AM technologies.
 We use the unique capabilities of our AM technologies to create game-changing devices for various applications, such as tissue engineering, sensing, energy harvesting, and robotics.

 During the past 30 years, the design and manufacturing community has benefited from AM, thanks to several of its advantages, including the capability to fabricate components with complex geometry.
 However, AM technologies also have critical issues such as poor surface finish, low resolution, insufficient material properties, and limited material selection.
 These disadvantages prevent wider application of AM in industries such as aerospace, defense, automobile, optics, electronics, biomedical, and energy.